drupalconnect/dafcu-site-audit/patches_report.md

 * [panels](panels_patch.md)
 * [tb_megamenu](tb_mega_menu_patch.md)

-The above patches are not meant to be applied directly (as file paths will differ) rather they're guidelines to ensure that changes get carried over after updating.
+The above patches are not meant to be applied directly (as file paths will differ), rather they're guidelines to ensure that changes get carried over after updating.

 ---